timwredwards/TETinderPageView/README.md

 <h3>Requirements</h3>

-Supports iOS 8.0+
+Supports iOS 8.0+<br>
 Requires ARC to be enabled

 <h3>Contributions</h3>
 If you encounter problems or have a feature request please open an issue!
-We also welcome pull requests, so if you feel like contributing get involved!
+We welcome pull requests, so if you feel like contributing get involved!

 <h3>Author</h3>
-Developed and maintained by Tim Edwards ([@timwredwards](https://twitter.com/timwredwards))
+Developed and maintained by ([Tim Edwards](http://timwredwards.com)) ([@timwredwards](https://twitter.com/timwredwards))